aws-samples/ecs-deep-learning-workshop/README.md

 ### Extra Credit Challenges:
 * An S3 input bucket was created by the CloudFormation template.
 Try uploading images to S3 and running the prediction task against those images.
+* Modify the Dockerfile to enable a password in the Jupyter web interface.
 * Trigger a lambda function when an image is uploaded to the S3 input bucket and have that lambda function call the prediction task.

 * * *